adamlofts/mysql1_dart/README.md

 News
 ----

-v0.2.0: Support for the new SDK. v0.1.3: SQLJocky now uses a connection pooling model, so the API has changed somewhat.
+* v0.2.0: Support for the new SDK.
+* v0.1.3: SQLJocky now uses a connection pooling model, so the API has changed somewhat.

 Usage
 -----

 Create a connection pool:

-	var pool = new ConnectionPool(host: 'localhost', port: 3306, user: 'bob', password: 'wibble', db: 'stuff');
+	var pool = new ConnectionPool(host: 'localhost', port: 3306, user: 'bob', password: 'wibble', db: 'stuff', max: 5);

 Execute a query: